bitpesa/api-documentation/transaction-flow.md

 }
 ```

-In order to transact with Bitpesa we need to have an approved sender record.

 When a sender is created you will receive a response which contains the senders status.
 Possible states for a sender are:

 * initial - When a sender is created and has not been through any KYC checking (cannot transact)